 Data breaches and cyberattacks remain a constant risk, even to small businesses.
 By employing social engineering tactics that take advantage of their victim’s uncertainty, cybercriminals can steal crucial data, hack into systems, and spread malware.
 Solutions that bolster all aspects of your data’s security are a must-have this year.

 The pandemic forced most companies to adopt remote work arrangements that allow them to operate while keeping their employees secure.
 Many companies are likely to keep offering their staff the option to work from home in the post-coronavirus era because it gives their employees greater flexibility about where they work.

 Why invest in a cloud-based DMS?

 1. Save money on storage and paper-related costs

-A single office worker can use up to 10,000 sheets of paper in a year, but over 1,400 of these go to waste.
+A single office worker can use up to 10,000 sheets of paper in a year, but over 1,400 go to waste.
 That’s essentially like throwing money in the trash bin.
 Alternatively, a DMS lets you process, organize, store, and retrieve electronic documents.
 It can also extract data from paper documents and convert them into digital files.
-With a DMS, you use little to no paper, letting you save money on paper, as well as printers, folders, and steel cabinets.
+With a DMS, you use little to no paper, letting you save money on paper and printers, folders, and steel cabinets.

 A DMS can automate repetitive and labor-intensive steps in the document management process.
 Your staff will no longer have to manually input data, greatly reducing the risk of human error.
-It also lets you finish processing documents within minutes, instead of hours.
-If you’re short on workers, a DMS will help ensure that your team is focused not on time-consuming work, but on tasks that provide greater value to your company and customers.
+It also lets you finish processing documents within minutes instead of hours.
+If you’re short on workers, a DMS will help ensure that your team focuses not on time-consuming work but on tasks that provide greater value to your company and customers.